Data-Mining-CS568/NG-DBSCAN/README.md

 		- python3 clusters_generator.py 1

 </details>

 <details>
 <summary> Calculate metrics on Incremental and Static Versions for comparison </summary>

-	- To use metrics on the database (only considering points.txt), we will use the following command:
+	- To calculate and store metrics on the static version, we will use the following command:
 		- g++ metrics_main.cpp
 		- ./a.out 0

-	- To use metrics on the updated dataset (after considering queries.txt), we will use the following command:
+	- To calculate and store metrics on the incremental version, we will use the following command:
 		- g++ metrics_main.cpp
 		- ./a.out 1